LipeLangoni/iata-case-study/README.md

 - AWS Account with appropriate permissions to create and manage S3, SageMaker, Glue, and CloudWatch resources.
 - Terraform for managing AWS infrastructure.
 - Python and AWS SDK (Boto3) for interacting with AWS services.
-- SageMaker Notebook or AWS environment to run the pipeline.

 ## Architecture